Using the Admin Password Database

-We provide a KeePassXC password database template to make it easier for admins and journalists to generate strong, unique passphrases and store them securely.
-Once you have set up Tails with persistence and have cloned the repo, you can set up your personal password database using this template.
+Using a KeePassXC database makes it easier for admins and journalists to generate strong, unique passphrases and store them securely.
+You are encouraged to set up your personal password database using this template.

 Note